UltraMessaging/EDS-connector-B2B/README.md

 # UM-Specialists Shared VDS Projects

+# ATTENTION!!!!!

+The code in this repo is presented as example code.
+It is not supported product from Informatica.
+It is not being maintained.

+Note that it is dependent on many third-party packages that have serious vulnerabilities in various versions.
+Informatica cannot be held responsible for use of this code that results in security flaws.
+If you use this code, its continued maintenance is your responsibility.

+## Introduction

 This was previously a private repository, creating by Paul Young whilst working at Informatica.
 This repository is now publicly available.

 To initialize your copy of the repository, go to a folder set aside to clone these contents and run the following commands:<br>